spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/marketplace/extend-the-marketplace-frontend.md

 ## Overriding CSS variables

-CSS variables can be overridden in any `.less`/`.css` file related to the Marketplace at the project level.
+CSS variables can be overridden in any `.less`/`.css` file related to the Merchant Portal at the project level.

 Global override changes a variable for the whole project: